Hydra, Algiers

-Hydra is a municipality in Algiers province, Algeria.
+Hydra (حيدرة, ar, [ˈħajdara]) is a commune in the province of Algiers, Algeria.
 It is located in Bir Mourad Raïs district, in the plateau of western Algiers, the wealthier part of the national capital.
 It was heavily affected during the 11 December 2007 Algiers bombings.

 The head office of the Ministry of Religious Affairs is in Hydra.

 Education

 Scuola Italiana Roma di Algeri, a private Italian international school, is in Hydra.
 It was formerly in another campus in Hydra.